The purpose of this course is to update the healthcare professional on the current diagnosis and treatment of tuberculosis.

-Once the TB bacteria reach the alveoli one of three situations occurs:
+Once the TB bacteria reach the alveoli, one of three situations occurs:

-Tuberculosis can disseminate and cause non-pulmonary infections; this is especially likely in people who are infected with HIV.
-Non-pulmonary TB infections occur in 10%-40% of patients and in descending order, the frequency of non-pulmonary TB infections is3:
+Tuberculosis can disseminate and cause non-pulmonary infections, especially likely in people infected with HIV.
+Non-pulmonary TB infections occur in 10%-40% of patients, and in descending order, the frequency of non-pulmonary TB infections is:

 Tuberculosis can also be transmitted during medical procedures such as bronchoscopy, elective intubation, nebulizer treatments, and sputum induction.
-Latent tuberculosis is not contagious.
+Latent Tuberculosis is not contagious.